 Grade 316 has excellent corrosion resistance when exposed to a range of corrosive environments and media.
 It is usually regarded as "marine grade" stainless steel but is not resistant to warm sea water.
 Warm chloride environments can cause pitting and crevice corrosion.
-The existing demand for materials with high functional properties, a definite geometrical shape, a high resistance to the common stainless alloys are austenitic steels, well-known as 18/8 types and usually contain between 16 and 18%wt.
+The existing demand for materials with high functional properties, a definite geometrical shape, a high resistance to the destructive effect of a aggressive environments, produced in compliances with a valid ecological standards, motivates the manufacturers to a continuous improvement in the engineering process, in particular the steelmaking and plastic forming processes.
+Stainless steels fulfil enough above requirements and characterized excellent corrosion resistance combined with high mechanical and plastic properties.
+The most common stainless alloys are austenitic steels, well-known as 18/8 types and usually contain between 16 and 18%wt.
 Cr, 6-8%wt.
 Ni and 0.03-0.1%wt.
 C (Lamb, 2001; and Baron et al., 2006).

-Materials Science and Engineering, Scholar National Institute of Foundry and Forge Technology Hatia, Ranchi, Jharkhand 834003, India.
+1 Materials Science and Engineering, Scholar National Institute of Foundry and Forge Technology Hatia, Ranchi, Jharkhand 834003, India.

-Materials and Metallurgical Department, National Institute of Foundry and Forge Technology Hatia, Ranchi, Jharkhand 834003, India.
+2 Materials and Metallurgical Department, National Institute of Foundry and Forge Technology Hatia, Ranchi, Jharkhand 834003, India.